Kangana Ndiwa

-Kangana Lord Savimbi Ndiwa is a Congolese former international football player who played professionally for clubs in England, Sweden and Slovenia, as well as semi-professional football in England, Scotland and Sweden.
+Kangana Lord Savimbi Ndiwa (born 28 February 1984) is a Congolese former international football player who played professionally for clubs in England, Sweden and Slovenia, as well as semi-professional football in England, Scotland and Sweden.
 He played as a defender.

 Early life

 Ndiwa was born on 28 February 1984 in Maquela do Zombo, Angola.
 He moved to Sweden at the age of seven and gained dual Swedish-Congolese nationality.

 Club career

 Sweden

 He played for Swedish club Djurgårdens IF, who in 2002 sent him out to Värtans IK to gain match experience.
 In 2003, he attended three trials at Scottish club Celtic as well as a trial with French team Rennes.

 League football in England

 He went on trial with Bolton Wanderers and was due to move in November 2002 until the move fell through.
 He did eventually sign for the club on 31 January 2003 on an eighteen-month contract.
 He was a part of the team's squad between June 2003 and May 2004, but never played first team football.
 During his contract he went out on loan twice.
 He went firstly to Oldham Athletic where he was given the number 5 shirt.
 He made his Football League debut for the club against Brighton on 9 August 2003 and went on to make four appearances in total before returning to Bolton.

 He followed this up with a loan to Rochdale where he made one appearance as an 86th-minute substitute against Mansfield Town on 7 February 2004.

 He was released by Bolton at the end of his contract.

 After his time at Bolton he went on trial at Macclesfield Town in November 2004, where he played in a reserves match against Manchester United, and Queens Park Rangers.
 He registered with Stalybridge Celtic, and played one game for them on 1 January 2005 against Southport.